somehibs/goshatag/README.md

        -plaintext   use  user.shatag.{sha256,ts} instead of user.hash (cshatag compatibility)
-       -printok    print sha256 and ts for <ok> files
+       -printok    print sha256 and ts for <ok> files -mt <num_threads>   number of threads to read files across (0 preserves ordering, careful going higher than 1 with spinning rust!)

 EXAMPLES
-       Check all regular files in the current working directory's file tree:
+       Check all regular files in the current working directory's file tree on an SSD across 8 threads:
-       # goshatag -qq -recursive .
+       # goshatag -qq -recursive -mt 8 .
        Errors like corrupt files will be printed to stderr.
 Run without "-qq" to see progress output.